-Applications will be evaluated by a registration assessment panel that is appointed by the registration committee.
+Applications will then be evaluated by a registration assessment panel that is appointed by the registration committee.
 The assessment will be based on merit and as per the requirements set out in the Core Competency Table (available from the SACLAP website), where after the individual, if successful, will either:

-- be required to register for a prescribed number of candidacy months and upon complying, sit the professional registration examination/s as may be determined, - be required to undertake other forms of assessment such as assignments etc. as may be deemed relevant, - be registered professionally in the appropriate professional category of registration.
+- be required to register as a candidate for the determined number of months and upon complying, undertake the Professional Registration Assessment, - Professional Registration Assessment consists of various modes of assessment as may be determined by the assessment panel, - be registered professionally in the appropriate professional category of registration.